 Product design | Probability |

-The advanced concepts you’ll encounter in calculus or linear algebra may feel daunting.
-But don’t let that deter you from majoring in computer science.
+You’ll encounter advanced calculus or linear algebra concepts, but don’t let that deter you from majoring in computer science.
 As part of your electives, consider taking classes like precalculus (or precalc) to help prepare you for the more rigorous math classes you’ll take for your major.
 If you’d like extra help with math, many colleges and universities offer free tutoring services for students.
 It’s also a good idea to speak with a college advisor about your concerns and see if they can recommend a strategy to help you successfully complete the major of your choice.

-There are a few ways to make studying computer science and earning your bachelor's degree in the subject more manageable.
-Let's go over them.
+You can make studying computer science and earning your bachelor's degree in the subject more manageable in several ways.
+Explore some of your options.

 You can also look into online tutorials or programming courses, such as those offered on Coursera.
 While most computer science departments don’t expect students to have any prior programming knowledge, you may feel more comfortable—and confident—with a bit of extra preparation.